 - Crucial investments in campus infrastructure (classroom renewal, network capacity), student assistance and student experience, and the university’s Strategic Investments & Initiatives Fund.

-- Tuition increases to generate more revenue — a 3% general increase for both domestic and international students, and a four-year, phased-in plan to further increase tuition for future international undergraduate students and international masters students in non‐thesis programs — those starting in fall 2019 or later — by an additional average 8.1% annually.
+- Tuition increases to generate more revenue — a 3% general increase for both domestic and international students, and a four-year, phased-in plan to further increase tuition for future international undergraduate students and international masters students in non‐thesis programs — those starting in fall 2019 or later — by $1,472 annually (for 2018-19, an average of 8.1%).

 Full report and more details: dal.ca/budget